oceanprotocol/jobs/sr-dev.md

 * We don’t expect you to be an expert in all of these.
 Rather, we’d love to see that you’re *interested* in them, perhaps know one or two as a starting point, and most importantly, that you’ll learn more about them as you grow with us professionally and personally.

 ## Your Next Step?
 If you love to build things and care deeply about the future of data, we want to hear from you!
-Please email [devjobs@oceanprotocol.com](mailto:devjobs@oceanprotocol.com) by October 23rd, with:
+Please email [devjobs@oceanprotocol.com](mailto:devjobs@oceanprotocol.com) by July 8th, with:
 * your cover letter - why you’d like to join
 * your CV
 * code samples (e.g. GitHub profile)